Richard Bräuer, Ph.D.

 Publikationen

-Trade Shocks, Labour Markets and Elections in the First Globalisation
+Trade Shocks, Labour Markets and Migration in the First Globalisation

-Richard Bräuer Wolf-Fabian Hungerland Felix Kersting
+Richard Bräuer Felix Kersting

 Abstract

-This paper studies the economic and political effects of a large trade shock in agriculture – the grain invasion from the Americas – in Prussia during the first globalisation (1871-1913).
-We show that this shock accelerated the structural change in the Prussian economy through migration of workers to booming cities.
-In contrast to studies using today’s data, we do not observe declining per capita income and political polarisation in counties affected by foreign competition.
+This paper studies the economic and political effects of a large trade shock in agriculture—the grain invasion from the Americas—in Prussia during the first globalisation (1870–913).
+We show that this shock led to a decline in the employment rate and overall income.
+However, we do not observe declining per capita income and political polarisation, which we explain by a strong migration response.
 Our results suggest that the negative and persistent effects of trade shocks we see today are not a universal feature of globalisation, but depend on labour mobility.
-For our analysis, we digitise data from Prussian industrial and agricultural censuses on the county level and combine it with national trade data at the product level.
-We exploit the cross-regional variation in cultivated crops within Prussia and instrument with Italian trade data to isolate exogenous variation.
+For our analysis, we digitise data from Prussian industrial and agricultural censuses on the county level and combine them with national trade data at the product level.
+We exploit the cross-regional variation in cultivated crops within Prussia and instrument with Italian and United States trade data to isolate exogenous variation.

 Publikation lesen